Irelia-ja/outrage_cause_predict/README.md

   frameborder="0"
 ></iframe>

-The figure 3 shows the number of power outages in different states.
+The Figure 3 shows the number of power outages in different states.
 It's clear that California had the most power outages, more than 200.
 It was followed by Texas, Washington, Michigan and New York.
 We can find that the larger the city, the more power outages.

 <iframe
   src="assets/fig4.html"